GNU-Ymir/Documentations/en/primitives/variables.md

 <br>

-The compiler, because the source code is not an acceptable Ymir program, will return an error.
+The compiler, because the source code is not an acceptable *Ymir* program, returns an error.
 The error presented in the following block, informs that the variable **`x`** of type **`i32`**, is incompatible with a value of type **`f32`**.